 - Sour Cream Sauce: Open an 8 oz container of sour cream or plain greek yogurt.
 Mix lemon juice, cayenne, salt, pepper, and fresh cilantro directly into the container.
 Adjust seasoning to taste.

 - Crumble cotija: Save yourself time later in the week by pre-crumbling your cotija cheese into a small bowl or airtight container.

 - Optional: Make a triple batch of tortilla dough, cover, and refrigerate.

-- Make a batch of tortilla dough & cook your tortillas.
-Press however many tortillas you plan to eat that night, and refrigerate any extras.
+- Cook your tortillas.
+Press however many tortillas you plan to eat that night, and refrigerate any extra dough balls.
 While the tortillas are steaming after cooking (15-20 mins), make your taco toppings.

 - Crunchy Greens: Toss thinly sliced romaine, scallions, and cilantro in a bowl with a pinch of salt.

 - One-Avocado Guacamole: Mash one avocado with chopped red onion, jalapeño, lemon juice, salt, and pepper in a small bowl.

 - Quick-pickled red onion: Toss thinly sliced crescents of red onion in a bowl with a squeeze of lemon juice and pinch of salt.
 Let sit for 5-10 minutes before serving.

 - Reheat carnitas in the microwave.

 - Tortilla –> Sour Cream –> Taco Filling –> Crunchy Greens –> Salsa –> Guac –> Hot Sauce –> Cotija –> Quick Pickled Red Onions